Group of seven young adults standing on a forest path surrounded by autumn-colored trees, smiling and relaxing during a hike.

 Eight lab members standing side by side indoors

-Lab in December 2019.
-Missing from picture: Sam B, Emma, Megan.
+Lab group in December 2019.
+Missing from picture: Sam B, Emma, and Megan.

 Eight lab members at a casual outdoor gathering